Wisconsin Badgers football: Paul Chryst Era (2015–2022)

-2018 season

 There were high expectations the next season as Wisconsin came into the 2018 campaign ranked No. 4 in the AP poll.
 However, injuries and inexperience, alongside poor quarterback play, derailed a promising season as the Badgers finished with a 7-5 regular-season record, including a loss to Minnesota, which resulted in Wisconsin losing Paul Bunyan's Axe for the first time since the 2003 season.
 The Badgers finished the season with a win in a rematch against Miami in the 2018 Pinstripe Bowl to finish 8–5.

-2019 season

 Wisconsin came into the 2019 season ranked No. 19 in the AP Poll and shut out 4 teams en route to a 10-2 finish in the regular season and won the Big Ten West, including games vs ranked Iowa, Michigan and Minnesota and were ranked No. 8 in the AP Poll going in the Big Ten Championship vs No. 1 Ohio State.
 Despite leading 21–7 at halftime, they ended up losing 34-21 and ended the season with a 28–27 loss vs Oregon in the Rose Bowl.
 Wisconsin finished the season ranked 10th in the nation.

-2020 season

 The 2020 season was shortened and suffered setbacks as a result of the COVID-19 pandemic.
 The Big Ten, like most conferences, decided to cancel all non-conference games and play a shortened conference-only schedule.
 The Badgers also suffered from coronavirus-related postponements against Nebraska, Purdue, and Minnesota.
 As a result, the Nebraska and Purdue games were canceled.
-Wisconsin struggled to a 4-3 record, losing three games in a row to ranked opponents before finishing the season with a 20-17 overtime victory over Minnesota.
-The Badgers were invited to the Duke's Mayo Bowl against Wake Forest and won 42-28.
+Wisconsin struggled to a 4–3 record, losing three games in a row to ranked opponents before finishing the season with a 20–17 overtime victory over Minnesota.
+The Badgers were invited to the Duke's Mayo Bowl against Wake Forest and won 42–28.

-2021 season

 In 2021, the Badgers sought to rebound from their worst season of the Chryst era.
 However, Wisconsin started out cold, losing three of their first four games.
 Chryst's squad suffered home losses to Penn State and Michigan along with a road loss to Notre Dame, all ranked opponents.
-However, the Badgers would recover and win their next seven games including a 27-7 victory over the then-No. 9 Iowa Hawkeyes.
-The Badgers lost Paul Bunyan's Axe to Minnesota before beating Arizona State in the Las Vegas Bowl 20-13, finishing the season with a 9-4 record and a 6-3 conference record.
+However, the Badgers would recover and win their next seven games including a 27–7 victory over the then-No. 9 Iowa Hawkeyes.
+The Badgers lost Paul Bunyan's Axe to Minnesota before beating Arizona State in the Las Vegas Bowl 20–13, finishing the season with a 9–4 record and a 6-3 conference record.
 For the first time in the Chryst era, the Badgers finished consecutive seasons unranked in the AP or CFP polls.